 This comedy filled with much Jewish humor is about the widows Doris, Ester and Lucille, whose husbands die one after another in just a few years.
 Even though the three friends, all in their 50's, react quite differently on their husbands deaths they become even closer than what they were as couples.
 They frequently visit their husband's graves together and talk about perspective lives.
-Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>